crowdagger/crowbook/README.md

 the binary somewhere in your `PATH` for later usage.

 > Note: only the Linux binaries are really tested, please contact me
-> if there you have any trouble executing the Windows or Mac binaries.
+> if you have any trouble executing the Windows or Mac binaries.

 ### Using Cargo ###